Solinea/goldstone-server/docs/HACKING.md

 If the requirements files change, you should rerun the `pip install` commands.

 **_Note that the goldstone-server virtualenv is only meant to be run in a single terminal window._**

+## Building and Start the Supporting Docker Containers

+All supporting services are available as docker containers.
+To build the containers locally, run the following commands:

+    $ cd docker
+    $ bin/build_containers.sh

+Once the containers have been built, you can start them by executing the following:

+    $ docker-compose -f docker-compose.yml up

 ## Initialize Goldstone Server